 This morning, I ventured to bring my thoughts to life, with the above photograph, trying to depict the reverence, I have for Mother Earth.
 After many hours, of trial and error, felt satisfied with this photo, that is showcasing the powerful Prithvi mudra, embraced around a chanting mala, with a backdrop of Earth picture.
 Why the fork?…you may ask, well that story unfolds a little later…

-The meaning of Prithvi, is Earth.
-There are numerous benefits, in practicing this powerful mudra – the most important being, it increases the Earth element (one of the five elements), within our bodies by decreasing the Fire element.
+The meaning of Prithvi is Earth.
+There are numerous benefits, to practicing this powerful mudra – the most important being, that it increases the Earth element (one of the five elements), within our bodies by decreasing the Fire element.
 It helps in digestive problems, gives one the grounding and the self-confidence, and overall turns a person into a sattvic (spiritual and mindful) personality.

 Getting into the ritual of eating, with an intention to take care of my body – the only house I reside in, made me learn to enjoy cooking healthy and wholesome meals, good for my dosha (body constitution).
 I started diligently eating fresh home-made meals made with organic produce and locally grown.
 Buying locally grown and interacting with farmers, brought me closer to the community I live in, and a new-found reverence to the fertile farmlands of Arizona.

 According to Ayurveda, once you start eating according to your dosha, you start becoming aware and balanced, leading to an alignment with nature and your surroundings.
 This awareness has made me look into other facets of my life.
 This practice has allowed me to make natural lifestyle changes in my home and in my surroundings.
 Right eating patterns have gravitated me towards mindful thinking and meditation, which in turn has given me the gifts of understanding, compassion, and empathy towards others.